-PG&E initiated the Demand Response Plug-In Electric Vehicle Pilot following approval by the CPUC in April 2013.
+PG&E has continued work on the Demand Response Plug-In Electric Vehicle (PEV) Pilot, which was approved by the CPUC in April 2013.
+Since obtaining approval for this pilot, PG&E has released and received responses to a Request For Information (RFI) and a Request For Proposal (RFP).
+PG&E will be notifying successful bidders later this year.
 The objective of this pilot is to evaluate the feasibility of utilizing PEV batteries, when they are in the vehicle and after they are removed from the vehicle, to provide grid services.
-The goal of this pilot project is for PG&E to evaluate the capabilities and willingness of PEV owners and automakers to participate and provide services to support grid operations.
+The pilot helps evaluate the capabilities and willingness of PEV owners and automakers to participate and provide services to support grid operations.

-PG&E released to grid operations in 2012 and 2013 two grid-scale battery pilot projects: a 2 megawatt (MW) project a PG&E substation near Vacaville and a 4 MW project on a distribution circuit in San Jose.
-Both projects will be operated in coordination with California Independent System Operator (CAISO) markets and distribution system operations to test and evaluate the benefits of integrating utility-scale battery energy storage into day-to-day grid operations.
+PG&E released to grid operations in 2012 and 2013 two grid-scale battery pilot projects: a 2 megawatt (MW) project at its substation near Vacaville and a 4 MW project on a distribution circuit in San Jose.
+Both projects are operated in coordination with California Independent System Operator (CAISO) markets and distribution system operations to test and evaluate the benefits of integrating utility-scale battery energy storage into day-to-day grid operations.
+Additionally, through its EPIC program, approved in November 2013, PG&E is demonstrating new technology to automate the interaction of these battery systems with the CAISO markets.

-Consistent with its focus on Smart Grid technologies that meet customer needs, PG&E is pursuing new, promising Smart Grid initiatives only after testing and piloting technologies to verify the true costs and benefits provided to customers.
-In March 2013, the Commission approved four of PG&E's proposed Smart Grid pilot projects: the Smart Grid Line Sensor Pilot, the Smart Grid Voltage and Reactive Power Optimization (Volt/VAR) Pilot, the Smart Grid Detect and Locate Distribution Line Outages and Faulted Circuit Conditions Pilot, and the Smart Grid Short Term Demand Forecast Pilot.
-With the July 2013 approval of the associated Advice Letters, PG&E has begun work on the initial phases of these projects.
+Consistent with its focus on Smart Grid technologies that meet customer needs, PG&E is pursuing new and promising Smart Grid initiatives after testing and piloting technologies to verify the true costs and benefits provided to customers.
+In July 2013, the Commission approved the formal launch of four of PG&E's Smart Grid pilot projects: the Line Sensors Pilot, the Voltage and Reactive Power (Volt/Var) Optimization System Pilot, the Detect and Locate Faulted Circuit Conditions Pilot, and the Smart Grid Short Term Demand Forecasting Pilot.
+Over the past year, PG&E has made significant progress on these pilot projects.
+The Short Term Demand Forecasting Pilot completed Phase 1 and received regulatory approval in July to continue to the next Phase.
+PG&E currently expects the Line Sensors, Volt/Var, Detect and Locate Faulted Circuit Condition Pilots to complete Phase 1 in the months ahead.
+Upon successful completion, PG&E will seek Commission approval to proceed to the Phase 2 field trials.